elastic/logstash/CONTRIBUTING.md

 The Logstash team takes time to digest, consider solutions, and weigh applicability of issues to both the broad Logstash user base and our own goals for the project.
 Through this process, we triage and update issues as we get to them.
 Please provide context in your issues instead of just adding a +1 comment.
 If you like a certain idea or enhancement, and have nothing more to add, please just use GitHub :+1: emoji.

+## Found a Security Issue?

+If you've found a security issue, before submitting anything via a PR, please get in touch with our security team [here](https://www.elastic.co/community/security).

 # Contributing Documentation and Code Changes

 If you have a bugfix or new feature that you would like to contribute to Logstash, and you think it will take